sdss/mangadap/docs/bitmask_usage.rst

 are not altered.
 Instead the altered bits are returned, which is why the lines above have the form ``m = bm.turn_on(m, flag)``.

-Some other sort usage examples:
+Some other short usage examples:

     - To find which flags are set for a single value::